antonioalmeida/antonioalmeida.github.io/quickstart/content/posts/finding-alignment-in-large-software-teams.md

 ## "I'll fix it myself"

-Don't do this.
+It's tempting to take over but I urge you to reconsider.
 There are two key reasons for producing "low-quality work"[^2]:

 1. **Lack of skill**: people don't know what they're doing (yet).
 1. **Lack of ownership**: people do know what to do but don't care enough to do it properly.